-- 1. Vehicles (including mopeds and motorcycles) may only be parked on common property in designated areas during open hours (see Article II.
-9) while using the facility. - 2.
-Persons launching water vessels shall remove the vehicle and trailer to a designated parking area once the vessel has been launched - 3.
-Bicycles shall be parked in the bicycle racks provided - 4.
+- 1. While using the facility, Vehicles (including mopeds and motorcycles) may only be parked on common property in designated areas during open hours. - 2.
+Persons launching water vessels shall remove the vehicle and trailer to a designated parking area once the vessel has been launched. - 3.
+Bicycles shall be parked in the bicycle racks provided. - 4.
 Any vehicle parked on the roadway or easement may be removed at the Property Owner's expense. - 5.
 The Association shall not be responsible for any illegally parked vehicle.
 The owner will be solely responsible for any/all damages which may be incurred.

 6. Incidental Momentary Parking.
 Occurring in, or associated with, the normal, typical, or customary operations of homeownership.
 Some examples allowed are repositioning vehicles, clearing driveways, dropping off or picking up persons or parcels, and generally any short-term activities requiring momentary parking.
-Hazzard Lights shall be on during momentary parking of vehicle.
+Hazzard Lights shall be on during momentary parking of the vehicle.